susanBuck/notes/07_WordPress/01_Background.md

 ## Easyhard
-WordPress is simultaneously easy and difficult, and a lot of it depends on your relative experience as well as your expectations/needs.
+Depends on your relative experience and your expectations/needs.

-WordPress is easy because there are so many plugins you can fire up with just a few clicks.
+Easy because there are so many plugins you can fire up with just a few clicks.

-But WordPress is also challenging because getting these plugins to do what you want can be tricky, and can require experience with HTML/CSS/PHP/JavaScript.
+Challenging because getting these plugins to do what you want can be tricky, and can require advanced experience with HTML/CSS/PHP/JavaScript.

 Find a theme that looks exactly how you want and the prefect plugins that operate exactly how you want? **WordPress is easy**.